gyrusdentatus/nym-validator-ansible/README.md

 # Ansible Role: nym validator

+## !!!
+This role was for an older testnet of Nym v0.10.0-0.10.1 and is deprecated - please see the newer repo, the role itself is way better and will be probably updated for the mainnet with added features.

 ## Description

 Deploy nym validator using ansible.
 With an option to install the right version of Go on your local machine to compile binaries locally.